A note on the growth factor in Gaussian elimination for Higham matrices: Introduction

 This paper is organized as follows.
-In Section 2, we show some new bounds on the growth factor, based on the condition number.
-In Section 3, some figures and numerical examples are given to illustrate our results.
+In Section \ref{sec2}, we show some new bounds on the growth factor, based on the condition number.
+In Section \ref{sec3}, the numerical example and table are given to illustrate our results.
+Finally, we draw some conclusions in Section \ref{sec4}.